pocin/kbc-wr-the-trading-desk/README.md

 For this reason, the `CampaignConversionReportingColumns` (an array of objects) is actually a json serialized into string (with all `"` double quotes properly escaped).
 I.e. this string (a value in the csv column) `"{""TrackingTagId"": 2, ""ReportingColumnId"": 22}"` will be serialized into this object `{"TrackingTagId": 2, "ReportingColumnId": 22}"`

-The `CampaignID` is just a placeholder to group all the rows for given campaign together and is ignored.
+The `CampaignId` is just a placeholder to group all the rows for given campaign together and is ignored.

 ## Create campaign and adgroup
 This happens when both `/data/in/tables/create_campaign.csv` and `/data/in/tables/create_adgroup.csv` tables are present.
 This is the detailed workflow:

-1. Take a campaign (all rows with the same `CampaignID`) from `create_campaign.csv`.
-At this point the `CampaignID` doesn't exist and is just a dummy placeholder value (must be unique within the dataset, though)
+1. Take a campaign (all rows with the same `CampaignId`) from `create_campaign.csv`.
+At this point the `CampaignId` doesn't exist and is just a dummy placeholder value (must be unique within the dataset, though)
-2. All adgroups (zero or more (more adgroups for one campaign are distinguished by the `tempAdgroupID` column)) with the same `CampaignID` from table `create_adgroup.csv` are fetched.
+2. All adgroups (zero or more (more adgroups for one campaign are distinguished by the `AdgroupId` column)) with the same `CampaignId` from table `create_adgroup.csv` are fetched.
 3. Make an API request to create the Campaign.
-Use the returned `CampaignID` instead of the dummy one when making the requests to create the adgroups.
+Use the returned `CampaignId` instead of the dummy one when making the requests to create the adgroups.

 # Development
 ## Run locally